awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/hdr-support.md

 ## Creating HDR HLS Outputs That Comply with the Apple Specification<a name="creating-hdr-hls-outputs-that-comply-with-the-apple-specification"></a>

+For information about which Apple devices play back HDR content, see [Find and watch movies with 4K, HDR, Dolby Vision, or Dolby Atmos](https://support.apple.com/en-us/HT207949) in the Apple support documentation\.

 To create HDR outputs that comply with the Apple specification, you must make specific choices for your encoding settings\.
 In the **Encoding settings** section for your output, specify these video settings as follows:
 + **Video codec** – Choose **HEVC \(H\.265\)**\.
 + **MP4 packaging type** – **HVC1**\.